Relintai/pandemonium_engine_docs/tutorials/3d/portals/introduction_to_rooms_and_portals.md

 The trade off for these features is that we have to manually partition our level into rooms, and add portals between them.

+Note:
-.. note:: Godot portals should not be confused with those in the `game of the same name ( https://en.wikipedia.org/wiki/Portal_(video_game) )`.
+ Godot portals should not be confused with those in the `game of the same name ( https://en.wikipedia.org/wiki/Portal_(video_game) )`.
 They do not warp space, they simply represent a window that the camera (or lights) can see through.

 Minimizing manual labour
 ^^^^^^^^^^^^^^^^^^^^^^^^